My cousin Ailsa was heading up Elgin way a couple of weeks ago to see her parents for a few days and as I hadn't visited in years, I tagged along too.

 We changed at Aberdeen and had some breakfast at Patisserie Valerie again, where I found the most horrifically offensive piece of graffiti in the toilets.
 XD

 Once back in Glasgow we finished off our mini holiday with a shared pizza at Paesanos, which was really, really, really nice.
-It's super cheap but tastes incredible, and I'd thoroughly recommend it to anyone who visits Glasgow!
+It's super cheap and tastes incredible, and I'd thoroughly recommend it to anyone who visits Glasgow!

 Obviously it would have been nicer if the weather had cooperated all week, but I can't really complain; it was nice to get away for a while, even if we did spend most of our time wrapped in blankets with paintbrushes in hand!